xdevelnet-unmaintained/ruleset/README.md

         //code
     }
     ```
-    * Do not use curly brackets when only 1 expression present:
+    * Do not use curly brackets for a single line expression (do not forget to keep eval expression at same line):
     ```c
     while (i_am_playing_games()) nobody_should_not_distrub_me();
     ```